Openings for PhD Students

 University of Zurich, Switzerland

 You may also arrange for up to three letters of recommendation to be sent directly to Prof. Seuken, however, this is not required.
-All applications received by August 1st, 2014 will be considered for the positions.
-Applications received afterwards will be considered until both positions are filled.
-The starting date is negotiable, but no earlier than September 1st, 2014.
+Applications are reviewed on a rolling basis until the position is filled.
+The starting date is negotiable, but no earlier than September 1, 2016.
 Further information is available online at: www.ifi.uzh.ch/ce.